slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

     -   Roughly how many employees have such access?
     -   How are privileged accounts protected?
 Examples: two-factor authentication, client device security policies
-    -   What plans do you have for recovering from security incidents and system outages?
+    -   What plans do you have for recovering from security incidents and platform outages?
 Are they tested?
 How frequently?

 -   Provenance generation